RangerDane/mines/README.md

 minesweeper behavior.

 Deep cloning an object without lodash is tough (`Object.assign` only does a shallow copy) so I used a `JSON.parse(JSON.stringify(state))` pattern.
 If anyone has any deep existential issues with this, please let me know!
-I'm curious to find a clean generalized solution to this.
+I'm curious to learn about clean, generalized solutions.

 ## Issues
 Despite believing that I got the algorithm correct, a good friend of mine and seasoned Minesweeper veteran (6,567 games logged) has stated that my version doesn't "feel" like the classic.
 I'd love to get to the bottom of this.
+It's probably that undo button, isn't it?